 Why is this so important?
 An increase in the awareness of plastic-free period products has to represent and reflect all communities – so people can see themselves included in this movement.
 Seeing diverse faces in this space, that look like you, is paramount to this becoming a reality!

 For starters we are recognising the amazing Women and People of Colour in the Environmenstrual Coalition who are contributing to the #plasticfreeperiods conversation.
-Keep checking back over the next couple of weeks to find out more about these incredible people.
+Read on to find out more:

 susan allen & tara chandra, co-founders, flo

-To kick off the #PlasticFreePeriodsReframed series, we are excited to put the spotlight on Susan Allen and Tara Chandra, Co-Founders of the ever so fab FLO.
+First up we put the spotlight on Susan Allen and Tara Chandra, Co-Founders of the ever so fab FLO.

 As any fempire worth its salt, the idea for FLO came to Susan and Tara in the university bathrooms, where they would always catch up between classes and often let themselves dream of their futures.